 That might include:

-• Helping you manage your time and energy
+- Helping you manage your time and capacity

 They don’t do the work for you.
 They give you the roadmap, the accountability, and the insight to move faster, cleaner, and with fewer costly detours.